tanoManzo/notes/Revisiting N-CNN for Clinical Practice.md

 ## review

 - assume the audience knows N-CNN acronyms.
 It should be explained.
 - not clear why they needed to change the output architecture.
-The output is binary and s
+The output is binary, therefore the probability is complementary (e.g., pain 0.7 as output, it means no-pain 0.3).
+- Not clear the decision of the scoring system for NFCS.
+Not motivated either.

 #research #paper #health #knowledge #workshop #Explainability